justincasher/justincasher.github.io/articles/IU-Analysis-Qualifying-Solutions/IU-Analysis-Qualifying-Solutions.md

 $$ \DeclareMathOperator{\CHom}{\mathcal{H}om}  $$
 <br>

 **Abstract.** These are solutions to some of the Indiana University analysis qualifying problems.
 They are indexed by "\[Year\] \[Semester\] \[Number\]".
 I also include in each section some theorems which might be useful.
-I appreciate Chia-Tz Liang for proof reading these.
+I would like to thank Chia-Tz Liang for proof reading these.

 ## Table of Contents
 1. [Compact Spaces](#1-compact-spaces)